Managed-Care Promotes Medicaid Fraud in Florida and the U.S.

 Anyone involved in these practices can be charged with Medicaid fraud and prosecuted in federal court.

 There are numerous types of possible Medicaid fraud.
 Patient beneficiaries, health care professionals and service providers can all be perpetrators of Medicaid fraud.
 Patients who provide false information to gain health care services are committing fraudulent behavior, as are physicians billing for medically unnecessary procedures.
-The potential consequences of Medicaid fraud are serious and require the assistance of a skilled attorney.
+The potential consequences of Medicaid fraud are serious and require the assistance of a skilled lawyer.

 If you or a loved one has been accused of Medicaid fraud, contactMiami based Ratzan & Faccidomo, LLC. who have decades of combined experience.
 Call the office today at 305-600-3519 for a confidential and free consultation.